 - Interprets and connects information from illustrations, graphs, charts, or other sources related to the text.

-- Identifies, compares, and contrasts different perspectives from which texts are written.
-(For example, 1st and 3rd person).
+- Identifies, compares, and contrasts different perspectives from which texts are written (for example, first and third person).

 - Compares and contrasts the way different texts address the same issue, theme, or topic.

 - Makes connections between people, events, or important ideas in a text.

 - Uses previous knowledge to read unfamiliar multi-syllable words.